eth-easl/pecan-experiments/README.md

 ## Building Pecan

 **Please note that you are not required to build Pecan or generate Docker images for it, as we have pre-built all the necessary binaries for running the artifact evaluation experiments.** We do however, provide scripts for building Pecan and generating its images.
-These can be found in the [build](build) folder.
+These can be found in the  [build](https://github.com/eth-easl/cachew_experiments/tree/main/build) folder of the cachew_experiments repo.
 For more details, please follow the README file in the aforementioned directory.

 ## Contributing